paulmooreparks/Xfer/README.md

 ﻿# <"Hello, Xfer!">

+_Welcome to everyone who came here from [Hacker News](https://news.ycombinator.com/item?id=42114543).
+Thank you so much for all the great input and discussion!_

 Xfer is a data-serialization language that is designed to be a more flexible and more strictly-typed alternative to JSON.
 This project is still in its infancy and is quite experimental.
 As it becomes a bit more concrete I'll add more details here.